Kollam-Paravur Coastal Road: Importance

 Kollam-Paravur Coastal is one of the scenic roads in the state.
 90% of this road is passing through the coastal areas of Kollam.
-As a city road, Kollam-Paravur Coastal road has its own importance as it is acting as a bypass that helps to divert the traffic on the congested Chinnakada-Kottiyam stretch of National Highway-47 passing through the city.
+As a city road, Kollam-Paravur Coastal road has its own importance as it is acting as a bypass that helps to divert the traffic on the congested Chinnakada-Kottiyam stretch of National Highway-66 passing through the city.
 In addition to that, the Harbour Engineering Department (HED) of Kerala is planning to make New port road towards Kollam Port as part of this coastal road.
 So after completion, the road will serve as a coastal bypass for Kollam city.

-The Harbour Engineering Department had completed the renovation works in Pozhikara-Thanni stretch of coastal road and opened for the public in December 2015.
+The Harbour Engineering Department completed the renovation works in Pozhikara-Thanni stretch of coastal road and opened for the public in December 2015.
 Bus services through coastal road, connecting Paravur with Kollam, has been resumed on 8 July 2016, after a gap of 24 years.